jolution/le-checkout-github/README.md

 ## 🗺️ Roadmap

+### 🔄 Unifying LeCheckout Extensions for Jira and GitHub

+We are excited to announce the start of the unification of [LeCheckout for Jira](https://github.com/jolution/le-checkout-jira) and [LeCheckout for GitHub](https://github.com/jolution/le-checkout-github).
+This consolidation aims to provide a unified and enhanced experience for users managing both Jira issues and GitHub repositories.

+By bringing these two extensions together, we offer a seamless experience across both platforms, ensuring consistency and reducing the need for multiple installations.
+For more details and ongoing discussions, please visit our [GitHub Discussions](https://github.com/jolution/le-checkout/discussions).

+### 🚀 Upcoming Features

+- Unifying LeCheckout Extensions for Jira and GitHub
+- Add Azure DevOps support
 - Logo and CI design
 - Optimized design for GitHub (with and without permission, because different masks)
 - Setup option for toggle the emojis.
 - Setup option to hide some of the prefix branches
 - Rolling out to Chrome Store
 - Creating the extension for Firefox
+- Add GitLab support

 ## ✍️ Authors (in alphabetical order)